Sentinel 315W Mantel Radio

 At first glance it's a typical circuit of an American AC/DC set with Fremodyne FM section.
 This one has more in the way of octal valves than the Gilfillan 68F or Howard 474, despite being the same age.
 Starting with the power supply, it follows usual practice but this time the chassis is connected direct to the power line without a separate earth busbar isolated from the chassis by means of a condenser.
 That's fine as the chassis is fully enclosed in this set.
 There is also an RF isolating choke in mains input to allow the mains lead to function as a power line aerial.
 This has been a feature of every Fremodyne set I've seen so far.

-Unsafe operation.
+Unsafe Operation.

 Interestingly, on the circuit diagram is shown the option of an extension line cord resistor to allow 230V operation.
 Given the construction of this set, there's two things I don't like about this.
 Firstly from an electronic point of view, an AC/DC set does not draw the same current on the positive and negative parts of the AC waveform.
 This is due to half wave rectifier causing asymmetrical loading.
 Then there is the fact that the current drawn by the radio when first turned on is less than when the valves have warmed up and B+ current is being drawn.
 So, the valve heaters are likely to receive a higher voltage when the set is first turned on.
 Thus the value of this resistive line cord dropper has to be something of a compromise.